-Jeremiah 3:15 And I will give you pastors according to mine heart, which shall feed you with knowledge and understanding.
+Jeremiah 3:15 And I will give you shepherds according to My heart, who will feed you with knowledge and understanding.

 This is in the form of an appeal from God that, if His people would turn themselves to Him in repentance, then He will supply leaders who will supply them with good things to feed the mind.

 Back in the New Testament, we find another one.

 Acts 20:28 Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He has purchased with His own blood.

 This is an admonition from the apostle Paul to the local church elders, to provide good spiritual food for those that they were ordained to pastor.

 Deuteronomy 8:2-3 And you shall remember that the LORD your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.
 So He humbled you, and allowed you to hunger, and fed you with manna you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds out of the mouth of the LORD.

 Verse 3 connects the trials that we go through as being directly from God.
 The trials' purpose is to feed our minds with the certainly that what goes into them either enhances or destroys life.
 This verse is very confirming that leading a good life—an abundant life—is also dependent upon one's spiritual, mental, and physiological base.
 These are elements of the mind; and they determine one's outlook, one's goals, and how one reacts to and copes with the many vicissitudes one encounters during life.

 We find here that God actually directly leads us into many of them as a combination teaching tool—first, in order that we will experience them and have certain characteristics develop as a result; and second, to test us (to see where we stand, and how we cope).